 Treating social phobia usually involves gradual exposure to social situations, along with role-playing and rehearsal.
 Individuals are taught methods to reduce the anxiety they feel.
 They are also encouraged to be less critical of themselves.

 The best treatment for agoraphobia is to gradually move the phobic person into the places and situations that trigger anxiety.
-By taking small steps each day -- in the company of a trusted person -- a sufferer eventually learns to cope with situations that once inspired terror.
+By taking small steps each day -- in the company of a trusted person -- a sufferer eventually learns to cope with situations that once caused intense fear.